sfence/minetest_game_regeneration_scripts/README.md

 ## System requirements

 This is tested only under Linux.
-But it should be runnable from other unix systems without bigger problems and also from windows via mingw or cygwin environment.
+But it should be runnable from other unix systems without bigger problems and also from windows via mingw/cygwin or git bash environment.

 ## Using